ascarter/gows/README.md

 # Go workspace manager

-`gows` is a shell extensions for managing Go workspaces. `gows` allows switching to different workspaces managed independently.
+`gows` is a shell extension for managing Go workspaces. `gows` allows switching to different workspaces managed independently.
 It will support multiple workspaces.

 ## Install